Jean And David W Wallace Foundation Inc

 This foundation does not have a public application process.

-Grants are made to organizations that have been selected by the foundation's leadership, typically through pre-existing relationships and strategic philanthropic partnerships that have developed over time.
+Grants are made to organisations that have been selected by the foundation's leadership, typically through pre-existing relationships and strategic philanthropic partnerships that have developed over time.
 The foundation has demonstrated multi-generational commitment to certain institutions, such as Salve Regina University (more than $24.6 million total across numerous generations).

 Getting on Their Radar